skinny97214/skinny97214.github.io/_posts/2015-01-29-new-yorker-shake-shack-economy-qcut.md

  If you picked up a paper or read a blog on January 29th, it was hard not to see the news of Shake Shack's IPO.
 Shake Shack is a beloved eatery which started with a few stands in New York City and grew to a have locations worldwide.
 I myself made the pilgrimage to the leafy location in Madison Square Park for their lovingly crafted burgers.
 Shake Shack was and still is emblematic of everything I love about the slow food movement – attention to detail, small business, locally grown ingredients and best of all, deliciousness.

-Clothing is today where food was ten or more years ago.
+There's fast food and slow food.
+H&M, Zara and Forever 21 created fast fashion.
+Qcut is part of the nascent slow fashion movement.
 I don't know of a better way to convey where I think fashion can and should go and what I hope Qcut will become.
 This is a word-for-word rewrite of today's article in <a href="http://www.newyorker.com/magazine/2015/01/26/shake-shack-economy">The New Yorker.
 My words are italicized so you can see what is original and what's mine.
 So, without further ado, this is the article I hope they'll write about Qcut in ten years...

  ––